As an ArcGIS for SharePoint site collection administrator, you are responsible for configuring SharePoint.

-Tip:Occasionally, the ArcGIS credentials have a limited token life-span, and there will be a warning message in the ArcGIS credentials pane notifying the administrator that the credentials are about to expire.
+Tip:Occasionally, ArcGIS credentials have a limited token life-span.
+A warning message will appear in the ArcGIS credentials pane notifying the administrator that the credentials are about to expire.
 Click Set at any time to renew the credentials.

 Initialize term set

-Geotags generated by the ArcGIS Map Search add-in are stored in the SharePoint Term Store Management.
+Geotags generated by the ArcGIS Search add-in are stored in the SharePoint Term Store Management.